mbertis/meet/README.md

-# meet
+# Objective
 The objective of this app is to build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

-Key Features:
+# Features
-● Filter events by city.
+- Filter events by city.
-● Show/hide event details.
+- Show/hide event details.
-● Specify number of events.
+- Specify number of events.
-● Use the app when offline.
+- Use the app when offline.
-● Add an app shortcut to the home screen.
+- Add an app shortcut to the home screen.
-● View a chart showing the number of upcoming events by city.
+- View a chart showing the number of upcoming events by city.

-User Stories
+# User Stories

 Feature 2: Show/Hide an Event’s Details
 User Story: As a user, I should be able to expand or collapse an event’s details so that I may view more or less information about the event.